Four things we love during the holidays at Universal Orlando Resort

 Topping the list is the holiday parade that marches through the streets of Universal Studios.
 The parade brings out some favorite and familiar characters who we have all come to love-- from Shrek, Fiona and Donkey to the mischievous Minions.

 The parade also features a number of balloons that fly over your head, and don't forget Santa Claus!
-Did we mention that the same parade floats and balloons are designed by the same people who put on the Macy's Thanksgiving Day Parade in New York City!
+Did we mention that the same parade floats and balloons are designed by the same people who put on the Macy's Thanksgiving Day Parade in New York City?
+You know you're getting a quality parade.

 *Tip: Stand in the streets of New York near the large Christmas tree in Universal Studios.
 It may snow!